ODonoghueLab/Minardo-Model/README.md

 #### Prerequisite - Mfuzz

-The MinardoModel package builds on the clusters of time-profiles generated via the Mfuzz package, which implements the fuzzy c-means (FCM) clustering algorithm.
-It is available through Bioconductor.
+The MinardoModel package builds on clustered time-profiles.
+Time series phosphoproteomics datasets are generally clustered using the FCM algorithm, which is implemented in R in the Mfuzz package.
+Mfuzz is available through Bioconductor.
 If you don't have it installed, follow the instructions below, or follow the official website ([link](10.18129/B9.bioc.Mfuzz)).
 ```R
 # Installing Mfuzz
 source("https://bioconductor.org/biocLite.R")